liferay-search/liferay-docs/en/deployment/articles/99-troubleshooting-deployments/sort-order-changed-with-different-database.markdown

 [TOC levels=1-4]

-If you've been using @product@, but are switching it to use a different database type, consult your database vendor documentation to understand your old and new database's default query result order.
+If you've been using @sharepoint@, but are switching it to use a different database type, consult your database vendor documentation to understand your old and new database's default query result order.
 The default order is either case-sensitive or case-insensitive.
-This affects entity sort order in @product@.
+This affects entity sort order in @sharepoint@.

 Here are some examples of ascending alphabetical sort order.